core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 After that, the Group Manager should verify that the joining endpoint actually owns the associated private key, for instance by performing a proof-of-possession challenge-response, whose details are out of scope.
 In case of failure, the Group Manager performs up to a pre-defined maximum number of retries, after which it aborts the join process.

-In case of successful challenge-response, the Group Manager stores the received public key as associated to the joining endpoint and its Endpoint ID.
+In case of successful challenge-response, the Group Manager stores the received public key as associated to the joining endpoint and its Sender ID.
 From then on, that public key will be available for secure and trusted delivery to other endpoints in the group.
 A possible approach for a group member to retrieve the public key of other group members is described in Section 7 of {{I-D.palombini-ace-key-groupcomm}}.

 Finally, the Group Manager sends the join response to the joining endpoint, as described in {{join-process}}.

 The joining endpoint does not have to provide its own public key if that already occurred upon previously joining the same or a different group under the same Group Manager.
-However, separately for each group under its control, the Group Manager maintains an updated list of active Endpoint IDs associated to the respective endpoint's public key.
+However, separately for each group under its control, the Group Manager maintains an updated list of active Sender IDs associated to the respective endpoint's public key.

 Instead, in case the Group Manager does not act as trusted key repository, the following exchange with the Group Manager can occur during the join process.